benvaljean/benvaljean.github.io/_posts/2009-02-18-Exchange_2007_Server_Roles.markdown

 MAPI has been changed and is now called the \"(information) store driver\".
 New feature message compliance allows native archiving policies and among other features system-wide footers/disclaimers to be added.
-The Edge transport agent can be installed to allow it to be a FE SMTP realy server also.
+The Edge transport agent can be installed to allow it to also act as a FE SMTP relay server also.

 ### Mailbox server role